corefan/xenko-docs/manual/ui/index.md

 ## Sample project

-For an example of an implemented UI, see the **game menu UI** sample included with Xenko.
+For an example of a UI implemented in Xenko, see the **game menu UI** sample included with Xenko.

 ![media/ui-1.png](media/ui-1.png)

+## In this section

+*